zigbee-alliance/distributed-compliance-ledger/docs/design/noc-root-cert-design.md

   - `dcld tx pki revoke-noc-x509-root-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`

 ### 3. REMOVE_NOC_X509_ROOT_CERTIFICATE
-This transaction completly removes a NOC root certificate owned by the Vendor.
+This transaction completely removes a NOC root certificate owned by the Vendor.
+Removed NOC root certificates can be re-added using the `ADD_NOC_X509_ROOT_CERTIFICATE` transaction.

 - Who can send: Vendor account
   - Vid field associated with the corresponding NOC root certificate on the ledger must be equal to the Vendor account's VID.